hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 {}
 ```

-Passing an empty object to `Object.getPrototypeOf()` returns a default prototype object.
+Passing an empty object to `Object.getPrototypeOf()` *returns a default prototype object*.
 That object is the **prototype** for all objects created by using the object literal syntax (e.g., `{ a: 2 }`).
 The default prototype is the prototype object of the `Object` constructor, `Object.prototype`.
 Object.prototype provides the default prototype.

 ### 3.3 Iterating Over Objects with Prototypes

 - A `for/in` loop iterates over an object's properties.
 The iteration includes properties from the objects in its prototype chain.
-Use `hasOwnProperty()` to skip the prototype properties.
+Use `hasOwnProperty()` *to skip the prototype properties*.

 - `Object.keys()` returns an object's "own" property keys -- you do not need to use `hasOwnProperty()`.

 Note that both `for/in` and `Object.keys()` deal with **enumerable properties**, which is merely a way of talking about properties you can iterate over.
 Not all properties are enumerable.
 In particular, most properties and methods of the built-in types are not.
 Usually, any properties or methods you define for an object are enumerable.
 You can check whether a property is enumerable with the `Object.prototype.propertyIsEnumerable()` method.
+You do not have to remember how to use `propertyIsEnumerable`.

 ```js
 let arr = [1, 2, 3];